Xavier's Security Post

 Imagine a situation where an attacker is aiming to break into a server; he spends his time mapping out the target, scanning for common vulnerabilities, and somehow in the mix discovers a loan password.swf in a users directory.
 He downloads the file, uses GNU strings to simply gather the logins within.

-According to some sites you can secure your flash password protecting file by simply compressing it!
+sites you can secure your flash password protecting file by simply compressing it!
 I found several other sites claiming the same thing -- but lets just note that compressing the file will simply stop one form of seeing the logins.
 The other form is simply to decompile the flash file.
 Read my previous posts to get an idea of what kind of damage a that can do.

 Back to the hypothetical story though.
 By now the attacker has either found the logins he was looking for by using his favorite text editor or GNU strings, or he's gone and decompiled the file.
 Now with logins at hand, he can extend his penetration by gathering the usernames and passwords, and use them towards his advantage if those same logins happened to be used on the server as well.